morganstanley/testplan/doc/newsfragments/param_time_info.feature.rst

-* :changed:`changed` Add time info for parametrized testcases at group level
+* Add time info for parametrized testcases at group level